dkwgit/IntroToDevopsInAWS/README.md

 ## Notes

 - If not installed in VSC by default, you will want the Powershell extension!
-- Linters are plugins that find problems in language sytax
+- Linters are plugins that find problems in language sytax in files for a given language.
 - I have the CloudFormation (by aws-scripting-guy) and CloudFormation Linter (kdddejong) extensions installed in VSC.
 Very helpful.
 - [Sample CloudFormation templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/sample-templates-services-us-west-2.html)
 - [CloudFormation user guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)